Alverthorpe: Religious sites

 The stone built Anglican church of St Paul stands at the top of a hill, north of the village.
 It is a Commissioners' Church built in 1826 to accommodate 1,590 worshippers, at a cost of £7,828 16s.
 8d, (based on increases in average earnings, this would be approximately £6,352,000 in 2016).
 The graveyard on the south, north and west sides of the church is specifically for church burials; there was a Local Authority graveyard to the south.

 There was a Methodist chapel in the centre of the village, but the building is now used for business purposes.

-A Presbyterian congregation met in a disused malt kiln in Flanshaw Lane from 1672, but moved to a new chapel in 1697 which combined the Flanshaw and Wakefield congregations.
+A Presbyterian congregation met in a disused malt kiln in Flanshaw Lane from 1672, but moved to a new chapel in 1697 which combined the Flanshaw and Wakefield congregations, this later becoming the Westgate Unitarian Chapel.
 A Presbyterian burial ground with over a hundred graves remained in the village until the tombstones were removed around 1905 and the ground was used for market gardening.